 Staying on the Path of Change

-A 4-part teleclass to encourage and sustain your civic engagement through 2020 and beyond.
+A 4-part virtual class to sustain your civic engagement through November and beyond.

-This class is strength training for your activist heart—to create hope, commitment, and perseverance for the future.
+You can sustain action without burnout.
+This class is strength training for your activist heart to give you hope, courage, and perseverance.

 In four 45-minute calls, we’ll explore tools and strategies that help you find inspiration and get back on the path when things are overwhelming.
 Including: